yoyongxuan/tp/docs/UserGuide.md

 * Changes the max score of the specified exam `EXAM` to the specified max score `MAXSCORE`.
 * The max score **must be a non-negative integer**, and it **must be more than or equal to any recorded score** for the specified exam. e.g. If a person has score 70/80 for the exam, the new max score must be at least 70.
-* The exam refers to the exam name, and it **must match the exams recorded in the address book exactly**. e.g. If the exam name in the address book is "midterm", the specified exam name must be "midterm" and not "MIDTERM" or "mid term".
+* The exam refers to the exam name, and it **must match the exams recorded in the Address Book exactly**. e.g. If the exam name in the Address Book is "midterm", the specified exam name must be "midterm" and not "MIDTERM" or "mid term".

 Examples:
 * `maxscore ex/midterm ms/90` changes the max score of the exam `midterm` to `90`.